Random Toric Surfaces and a Threshold for Smoothness: Geometry of Fixed Height Fans

 \begin{definition} Let $R$ be the set of rays $\rho\subset \RR^2$ where $\left|\rho\right|\leq h$.
 We define \emph{the distribution $T(h,p)$} over fans formed by choosing rays in $R$ with probability $p$, and then completing it to a fan. \end{definition}

-\begin{example} In the case where we take empty set of rays, Definition~\ref{completedef} gives us the empty fan, since that is the only fan with no rays.
+\begin{example} In the case where we take the empty set of rays, the construction in Definition~\ref{completedef} gives the empty fan.
 Recall in particular that the empty fan corresponds to the variety $(\CC^*)^2$.

-In the opposite extreme, where we take the whole set $R$ from Definition~\ref{maindef}, we get a fan which we will denote $\Sigma_h$.
+In the opposite extreme, where we take the whole set $R$ from Definition~\ref{maindef}, we will denote the resulting fan $\Sigma_h$.
 As we will see in Lemma~\ref{completesmooth}, this fan is always smooth. \end{example}